vighneshiyer/vighneshiyer.com/content/research/eda-cad/ml_for_placement.md

 The encoder is replaced with the policy network once it is trained.

 The RL agent places macros one by one, and once all are placed, a force-directed method is used to place the standard cell clusters.
-A commercial CAD tool seems to take care of the detailed placement and the rest of the flow (including routing and post-place optimization).
+A commercial CAD tool seems to take care of the detailed placement and the rest of the flow (including post-place optimization and routing).

 {{ image(path="misc/ml-for-placement/embedding_and_policy_network.webp", width="100%") }}